EndruK/BauhausBoards/README.md

 - Install the dependencies of the canvas package (https://www.npmjs.com/package/canvas)
 - Install other dependencies (```npm install```) (may take a while)
 - Run the setup.sh script
-- Change the config file
+- Copy and change the config file

 ## Installation on Arch Linux
 ```